pranav-P92/AWS-SAA/README.md

   	- 192.168.0.0 - 192.168.255.255 (192.168.0.0/16)
   - **note:** check ipaddressguide.com/cidr

--example: What does this CIDR 10.0.4.0/28 corresponds?
+- example: What does this CIDR 10.0.4.0/28 corresponds?
 	- 2^(32-28)=> 2^4=>16 hosts

 ### VPC Subnet -IPv4